cfengine/documentation/reference/enterprise-api-ref/federated-reporting-api.markdown

 tags: [reference, enterprise, API, reporting]
 ---

-Federated reporting API allows to configure federated reporting process.
+This API is used for configuring hubs so that a single hub can be used to report on any host connected to participating feeder hubs.

 # Remote hubs

-Before using remote hubs API, a hub should be enabled for federated reporting, please see `Enable hub for Federated Reporting` section below.
+Federated reporting must be enabled before it is possible to use the remote hubs API, please see the `Enable hub for Federated Reporting` section below.

 ## Remote hubs list

 **URI:** https://hub.cfengine.com/api/fr/remote-hub